 I love the fact that our business has a positive influence on people’s lives.
-The children who participate in our classes benefit from quality programs and learning important skills and concepts.
-The teachers whoteach our classes benefit from a position that is a great lifestyle fit for the right person.
-All of our teaching positions are part time because of the nature of the preschool day — the kids nap for two hours in the middle of every day.
-We usually hire teachers who have left the public school system, often after they have children themselves and they want to work part time and be paid well for their time but still want to be able to pick the kids up from school or be home when they get off the bus.
+The children who take part in our classes benefit from quality programs and learning important skills and concepts.
+The teachers who teach our classes benefit from a position that is a great lifestyle fit for the right person.
+All of our teaching positions are part time because of the preschool day — the kids nap for two hours in the middle of every day.
+We usually hire teachers who have left the public school system, often after they have children themselves and they want to work part time and be paid well for their time but still want to pick the kids up from school or be home when they get off the bus.
 Our franchisees benefit from the opportunity to become entrepreneurs and build their own businesses.
-They can develop incomes that exceed the average income for most public school teachers and they can have more freedom and control over their time.
+They can develop incomes that exceed the average income for most public school teachers, and they can have more freedom and control over their time.

 What is the most challenging part about running your company?

 The franchisee/franchisor relationship can be challenging.
 The franchisor has a mentoring role as well as something of an authority figure role.
-Additionally it is important to serve the needs of your franchisees.
-Although the franchisor tells the franchisee what to do and how to do it, the franchisee is also, in a sense, a client or customer as they have purchased a business, so it can be a balancing act.
+Additionally, it is important to serve the needs of your franchisees.
+Although the franchisor tells the franchisee what to do and how to do it, the franchisee is also a client or customer as they have purchased a business, so it can be a balancing act.

 What new skills did you need to learn to be a successful entrepreneur?

 I had to learn to do sales.
-As a teacher I never anticipated or wanted to do any kind of sales.
+As a teacher, I never expected or wanted to do any sales.
 I can remember sitting in my car outside child care centers working up my courage to go in and speak with the director.
 I’m really a fairly shy person and sales were very uncomfortable for me, but it was necessary and I learned to do it, and even enjoy it.
 The feeling of completing a successful sales call and establishing new business is fantastic!
-I also had to learn to delegate and to be an effective supervisor or boss — these are skills that I’m still working on!
+I also had to learn to delegate and to be an effective supervisor or boss — these are skills I’m still working on!